unoplatform/uno/doc/articles/faq.md

 ## What makes UNO Platform unique?
 The Uno Platform is the only implementation of the UWP API that runs across iOS, Android and WebAssembly.

-## Where does the name Uno Platform come from?

 ## Is Uno Platform open source?
 Yes, the Uno Platform is open source, under the [Apache 2.0 license](https://github.com/nventive/Uno/blob/master/License.md).